albieduffy/psychology/classes/week_one/README.md

 ### Section E. Coding in R and the Environment Tab

 One aspect of using R that can feel daunting at first is writing code.
 The learning curve can be steeper than point‑and‑click software, but you gain a deeper and more flexible skillset.
-With a little practice, the basic jargon and ideas become second nature—and coding is a great transferable skill for postgraduate study and many careers.
+With a little practice, the basic jargon and ideas become second nature, and coding is a great transferable skill for postgraduate study and many careers.

 For now, we will work directly in the R console (lower‑left pane in RStudio).
 A key concept is the use of objects (also called variables).
 Objects store the result of computations that you can reuse.